harshpandey97/hospital-management-system/README.md

 **Hospital Management System (HMS)** is a fully normalized SQL Server database designed and built in **SQL Server Management Studio (SSMS)**.
 It models core hospital operations — patient records, doctor and staff details, appointments, admissions, billing, and pharmacy inventory — using T-SQL tables, constraints, stored procedures, views, and triggers.

 This project is **database-only**: there is no frontend or backend application layer.
-It's intended for learning, academic submission, database administration practice, or as the foundation for a future full-stack application.
+It's part of a structured SQL Server / T-SQL learning and portfolio project, and doubles as a foundation for a future full-stack application.

-> Replace this section with specifics about your implementation — purpose (academic project, portfolio, production-ready schema), scale, and what makes your schema design notable.

 ---